cassio-rossi/Libraries/README.md

 - **LoggerLibrary**: A binary library for logging functionality.
 - **UtilityLibrary**: A binary library with several extensions useful on our daily tasks.
+- **InAppLibrary**: A binary library to handle InApp Purchases for within your App.

 ## Usage